jaypipes/sqlb/README.md

 ```

 No more manually constructing and reconstructing strings or tracking query
-arguments. `sqlb` handles the SQL string construction for you, allowing you to
+arguments. `sqlb` handles the SQL string construction for you as well as
+properly construct the slice of query arguments, allowing you to write custom
-write custom query code in a more natural and efficient manner.
+query code in a more natural and efficient manner.